Getting an Artist Visa in Japan

 The first step to obtaining your visa is to apply for the certificate of eligibility or COE.
 You can apply for the COE at the Regional Immigration Services Bureau with jurisdiction over the address.
 In case your employer is applying for you, then it will be their office address that will matter.

-The process of COE (Certification of Eligibility) is the process where the Japanese immigration authorities check all the required documents to ascertain whether you qualify for a Japanese visa for working as an artist.
+The process of COE (Certification of Eligibility) is the process where the Japanese immigration authorities check all the required documents to ascertain whether you qualify for a Japanese visa to work as an artist.

 Documents Required for a COE Application for the Artist Visa